Small batch single hive 100% natural honey from the Chilterns

 We’ve been told that our honey “tastes like the Chilterns“.
 People can identify and connect its aromas with those of the wonderful area in which we live, and our bees collect pollen for their honey production.

 Our honey is available in limited quantities, which we release in a few batches each year.

 When it’s ready, we’ll let you know.
 Be quick, it sells out VERY quickly!

-What’s the difference between ‘straight from the hive’ honey and the stuff in a supermarket?
+What’s the difference between ‘straight from the hive’ honey and most of the stuff in a supermarket?

-The squeezable, generic plastic bottles you find in many shops are labelled as ‘honey’ but contain a normalised product void of distinction.
+The squeezable, generic plastic bottles you find in many shops are labelled as ‘honey’ but will often contain a normalised product void of distinction.

-Pure honey, straight from the hive, carries with it the aromas and characteristics of colony location, time of year and many other variations a natural process, such as honey production, should contain.
+Pure honey, straight from the hive, carries with it the aromas and characteristics of the colony location, time of year and many other variations a natural process, such as honey production, should naturally contain.